benleane83/ghec-sso-setup/README.md

 This tool handles sensitive authentication data:
 - 🔑 **Azure tokens** are temporary and not persisted
 - 📜 **SAML certificates** are only displayed, not stored
-- 🚫 **No data is sent to external services**

-**Best Practices:**
-- Use dedicated PATs with minimal required scopes
-- Run `ghec-sso auth logout` when finished
-- Regularly rotate PATs and SAML certificates
-- Verify all changes in admin portals

 ---